PTSD & CFMA

 CFMA consists of small men’s groups around Australia offering deep and meaningful companionship.
 It is a way of being there in the darkness and in the suffering of the other, allowing them to process the inner pain.
 By accepting each person where they are at, through empathy and with an unconditional positive regard, the men start to see themselves as they are and the ‘letting go’ of the trauma starts.

 I am Felipe Oliveira, holder of a Masters in Counselling with almost six years of experience in the Authentic Male Journey myself.
 Feel free to contact me by mobile, e-mail or social media for an informal chat or to book a session.

 CFMA is well known for the Men’s Rites of Passage .
 It is an intensive retreat where the men have the chance to face what they fear most, and learn through experience how to use the tool that has always been within them: his own heart.
 They learn how to feel It, and name what is going on inside.
 This is a very powerful experience advised for all kinds of psychological wound symptoms including PTSD.
 It initiates one into a path that may lead them to their True Selves.

 I would say that CFMA sees PTSD (and other psychological disorders) as an invitation into a larger view of life.
 The invitation to awake to one’s True Self.

 I have been doing this journey through these rites of initiation, and this process was the main target of my research papers during the Masters in Counselling.
 It evolved and captivated me to create a specific counselling framework for men, around the concept of the Authentic Male Journey.

 Felipe Oliveira provides counselling for civil men facing PTSD.
-Click here to know more about his work.
-Or, please, continue reading this short article about PTSD among civilian who never been in war.
+Click here to know more about his work .
+Or, please, continue reading about PTSD among civilian who never been in war.